primap-community/primap2/docs/source/data_format/interchange_format_examples.md

 ```

 ### Reading data from disk
-To read interchange format data from disk the function `pm2io.read_interchange_format`
+To read interchange format data from disk the function {py:func}`primap2.pm2io.read_interchange_format`
 is used.
-It just takes a filename and path as input (`str` or `pathlib.Path`) and returns
+It just takes a filename and path as input (`str` or {py:class}`pathlib.Path`) and returns
-a `pandas.DataFrame` containing the data and metadata.
+a {py:class}`pandas.DataFrame` containing the data and metadata.
 The filename and path has to point
 to the `yaml` file. the `csv` file will be read from the filename contained in the `yaml`
 file.